Skip to main content

 On Premise

-Cirun also supports spinning up runners on your own infrastructure.
-At the moment only Apple Silicon Macs are supported.
-If you have a Mac Mini or a Mac Pro with Apple Silicon then you can use Cirun to spin up runners on your own machine.
-Support for linux and windows for on-prem is coming soon.
-The setup is fairly simple and can be done in a few minutes.
-You need to install cirun-agent on your machine, which will then connect to cirun's API to spin up on-demand ephemeral VMs on your machine for GitHub actions.
+The setup is simple and can be done in a few minutes.
+You need to install cirun-agent on your machine, which will connect to Cirun's API to spin up on-demand ephemeral VMs for GitHub Actions.

 1. Create an API token on the Cirun Dashboard